How Does The League Select Issues for Emphasis?

 We challenge all efforts and tactics that threaten our democracy and limit the ability of voters to exercise their right to vote.

 From advancing health care to protecting the environment, voters care about many issues.
-We promote social and economic justice as well as the health and safety of all Americans to defend democracy.
+We promote racial, social and economic justice as well as the health and safety of all Americans to defend democracy.

 Health Care Reform